Content Map Terms

 Antiphospholipid Syndrome and Pregnancy

 Antiphospholipid syndrome is a rare autoimmune disease that has been closely linked to some cases of recurrent miscarriage.
 This syndrome increases blood clotting.
 It can cause dangerous blood clots (thrombosis) and problems with blood flow.
-For some women, the only sign of this condition is an early miscarriage.
-Or, later in the pregnancy, the woman may lose the baby due to a poorly functioning placenta, or she may have pre-eclampsia.
+Sometimes the only sign of this syndrome is an early miscarriage.
+Or, later in the pregnancy, this syndrome may lead to problems with the placenta or pre-eclampsia, which may cause pregnancy loss.

-Pregnant women with antiphospholipid syndrome are treated with blood-thinning medicines to prevent clotting problems and pregnancy loss.
+This syndrome is treated with blood-thinning medicines to prevent clotting problems and pregnancy loss.
 These medicines may include heparin, aspirin, or both.

 Other types of blood-clotting disorders can cause similar pregnancy problems.
 Your doctor can test for blood-clotting disorders.